veraPDF/veraPDF.github.io/gui/index.md

 ## Introduction
 The veraPDF Consortium provides open source PDF/A and PDF/UA validation developed with the support of the PDF industry.
 The veraPDF Conformance Checker uses the veraPDF Java library, which provides the APIs and implementations for PDF/A and PDF/UA Validation, Policy Checking, Metadata Repair, and Reporting.
 The veraPDF Desktop Graphical User Interface (GUI) allows users to run the software on a desktop computer or workstation.

-This Quick Start Guide explains some basic concepts relavent to the veraPDF Conformance Checker and helps you to get started with veraPDF Desktop GUI.
+This Quick Start Guide explains some basic concepts relevant to the veraPDF Conformance Checker and helps you to get started with veraPDF Desktop GUI.

 ### The veraPDF Desktop GUI overview
 The veraPDF GUI provides the features of veraPDF Java Library in a desktop windows GUI.
 Users can configure their own validation and policy checking jobs by selecting: